saikongara/TaskManager/README.md

 # TaskManager

 ## Overview
-TaskManager is a project management tool designed to help teams organize, track, and manage their tasks efficiently.
-It provides features such as task creation, assignment, tracking progress, and collaboration.
+TaskManager is a tool designed to help users organize and manage their tasks.
+It provides features such as task creation, assignment, and tracking progress.

 ## Features
 - Task creation and assignment
 - Progress tracking
-- Collaboration tools
-- Notifications and reminders

 ## Getting Started